 It’s not too late to hire an employment lawyer.
 Sometimes you don’t realize that something went wrong until after you are terminated.
 An employment lawyer can look at the facts, and determine whether you have a case.
 Also keep in mind that if your employer offers you severance, you should consult a lawyer before signing it.

-Does the initial consultation cost anything?
+Does an intro call cost anything?